Valucre is a non-commercial site which places a positive emphasis on the following principles:

 If you find your underage child has become a member without your permission and you'd like to have their account locked, please email Valucre administration with your child's account details at: firstname.lastname@example.org

-Valucre has HTTPS encryption on the login pages and Optional HTTPS across the rest of the site.
+Valucre has HTTPS encryption across the whole site.
 Valucre does not transmit any member data to third parties, but it is up to the parent/guardian to educate your child regarding internet safety.
 Make sure they know not to give out any personal information such as phone number, mailing address, or school to strangers.
 It is a common and recommended practice on Valucre to use an alias/screen name/nickname instead of a real name.

 If you have any other questions or concerns, please contact us at: email@example.com